Banani-Rath/azure-devops-server-docs-pr/docs/admin/setup-secure-sockets-layer.md

 <a name="advantages-supporting-tfs-ssl"></a>
 ## Advantages of Supporting HTTPS with SSL in Addition to HTTP

-If you configure your deployment of TFS to support both protocols, users whose computers have been configured for HTTPS with SSL will connect by using that protocol, which makes your deployment more secure.
+If you configure your deployment of Azure DevOps Server to support both protocols, users whose computers have been configured for HTTPS with SSL will connect by using that protocol, which makes your deployment more secure.
 In addition, users whose computers are configured for HTTP only can still connect to your deployment.
 Although you should not deploy this configuration over public networks, you can gain the following advantages by continuing to support HTTP connections in a controlled network environment:

 -   You can increase the security of your deployment over time by configuring client computers for HTTPS with SSL as your schedule permits.
 If you take a phased approach, you do not need to upgrade all computers at the same time, and users whose computers have not yet been upgraded can still connect to the deployment.

--   You can more easily configure and maintain Team Foundation Server.
+-   You can more easily configure and maintain Azure DevOps Server.

 -   Calls from one Web service to another are faster over HTTP than over HTTPS with SSL.
 Therefore, you can continue to support HTTP connections from client computers for which the performance requirements outweigh the security risks.